Conduct Disorder: Symptoms and Treatment

 Psychological Factors

-Temperament is involved as an aggressive disposition in early childhood.
+Temperament is involved, such as an aggressive disposition in early childhood.

-Coexisting Conditions may involve conditions such as ADHD, anxiety, or depression can enhance the risk for conduct disorder.
+Coexisting Conditions, may involve conditions such as ADHD, anxiety, or depression, can increase the risk for conduct disorder.

 Environmental Factors

 Parenting Style can involve neglectful and harsh behavior.
-Family Conflict may involve poor bonding or separation within the family.
+Family Conflict can include poor bonding or separation within the family.
 Neglect and abuse involve experiencing both physical abuse and emotional abuse.

 Social Factors

 Peer Influence may involve negative or poor peer influences.
-Socioeconomic challenges involve poverty and a lack of access to education.
+Socioeconomic challenges include poverty and a lack of access to education.

 Academic Challenges

 Environmental Challenges involve negative experiences such as bullying.
-Learning difficulties may involve learning disabilities, leading to poor academic performance.
+Learning difficulties may include learning disabilities, leading to poor academic performance.

 Note: Not all of these risk factors can lead to the development of conduct disorder, but they may increase the risk of developing Conduct disorder.